thiagohagy/nodeVueBoilerplate/README.md

 VueBase is a Boilerplate for vuejs, a quick way to create administrative systems with login and password already built with jwt

 # Technologies

 * Backend in nodejs
-* Frontend in javascript (Vuejs) with BootstrapVue
+* Frontend in javascript (Vuejs) and BootstrapVue

 # Support

 * Uploads with authenticated routes
 * Https

+# Features

+* Generic components on frontend: Nav, Pagination, CrudHeader and AlertMessage
+* Global Mixin
+* Complete user and client CRUD (User with upload, we are using Multer on backend )
+* Authentication using Vuex
+* Http with axios
+* VueRouter for route manage

 login: _admin_, password: _admin_